-Dogs and cats should not be bathed in the 4-5 days before or after applying a spot-on flea and tick treatment like K9 Advantix II.
+Dogs and cats should not be bathed in the 4-5 days before or after applying a spot-on flea and tick treatment like K9 Advantix II or Advantage II for dogs.
 This is because most spot-on treatments migrate into the subcutaneous fat layer on your pet, making their bodies inhospitable to fleas and their eggs.
 If you bathe them too close to application, the natural oils that carry the medication into their subcutaneous fat will not be plentiful enough.
 Also, if you bathe them too soon following treatment, you may wash away the medication.

 In the case of fleas, apply the medication right away.
+Over the counter flea killers, such as Capstar Flea Killer, will rid your dog of their infestation within 6 hours.
 After about a week, you can give your dog a bath with flea killing shampoo.
 Don’t overuse the shampoo.
 Flea shampoo can be drying to your dog’s already tender skin.
 Remember, fleas are parasites that bite and suck blood.
 They’re bothersome and itchy for your pet.
 Be gentle on their skin while you treat them.